open-zaak/open-zaak/docs/installation/deployment/kubernetes.rst

     Head's up!
 If you're familiar with Helm_, there are community-provided Helm charts_ for Open Zaak and Open Notificaties!

+.. warning:: This section of the documentation is outdated and more verbose than it should be.
+We're working on this!

 .. _Helm: https://helm.sh
 .. _charts: https://github.com/open-zaak/charts